mdda/mdda.github.io/_posts/AI/2019-08-01-EMNLP-workshop-tracker.md

   Send out initial email to :
     +  CLVR 2017 ViGIL committee member 1 (previous work in CLVR)
-    +  CLVR 2017 ViGIL committee member 2 (now a startup founder too) ^ DONE ^
+    +  CLVR 2017 ViGIL committee member 2 (now a startup founder too)
+       -  Received email ~instantly from requestee (and then from arXiv) :
+          *   You have just been endorsed to submit papers to the arXiv subject class cs.CL (Computation and Language).
+          *   To continue the submission process visit: https://arxiv.org/submit/ ^ DONE ^
   v TODO v
   Send out more initial emails